DimitriPalmer22/Studio-Docs/Projects/Summer Project/Game Idea 1.md

 ##### Ultimate Spell (OPTIONAL)
 - Some tomes have an ultimate spell.
 - These spells are very powerful, and can be used to get the player out of a pinch instantly.
 - However, they recharge very slowly / have extreme recharge conditions.
 For example,
 	- Spell A only recharges while under 30% health.
-	- Spell B takes 5
+	- Spell B takes 5 minutes to recharge.
+	- Spell C only starts to recharge after the player has not taken damage for X rooms.

 ##### Transformation (OPTIONAL)